Skip to Main Content

 Adding by importing

-• It is possible to import publications from an online source or from a file from other research information management systems or reference managing systems.
+• You can import publications from an online source or from a file.
 Import from a file mainly applies to recently employed researchers who need to register retrospectively all their publications published during the last five years.
 Please contact haris@hanken.fi for help with retrospective imports.

 The Ministry’s publication types are relied on and the library makes the ultimate choice of the publication type.
 To decide your paper’s publication type see the instructions by the Ministry of Education and Culture: